valkey-io/valkey-doc/topics/cluster-spec.md

 * All queries about existing keys are processed by "A".
 * All queries about non-existing keys in A are processed by "B", because "A" will redirect clients to "B".

+Starting from Valkey 8.0, the `CLUSTER SETSLOT` command is synchronously replicated to all healthy replicas running Valkey version 8.0+.
+By default, this synchronous replication must complete within 2 seconds.
+If the replication fails, the primary does not execute the command, and the client receives a `NOREPLICAS Not enough good replicas to write` error.
+Operators can retry the command or customize the timeout using the `TIMEOUT` parameter to further increase the reliability of live reconfiguration:

+    CLUSTER SETSLOT slot [MIGRATING|IMPORTING|NODE] node-id [TIMEOUT timeout]

+Here, `timeout` is measured in seconds, with 0 meaning to wait indefinitely.

 This way we no longer create new keys in "A".
 In the meantime, `valkey-cli` used during reshardings and Valkey Cluster configuration will migrate existing keys in